Complete escape from localization on a hierarchical lattice: A Koch fractal with all states extended: The Commuting transfer matrices and the continuous spectrum

-The string of matrices in Eq.~\eqref{newstring} now represents a {\it completely periodic} array of $\beta\beta$ clusters (The $\mathcal{M}_1$ string), followed by an infinite string of $C$-sites ($\mathcal{M}_2$ string) and then the $\beta\delta\delta\beta$ clusters of atomic sites ($\mathcal{M}_3$ clusters).
+The string of matrices on the right hand side of Eq.~\eqref{newstring} now represents a lattice geometry in which one has a {\it completely periodic} array of $\beta\beta$ clusters (The $\mathcal{M}_1$ string), followed by an infinite string of $C$-sites ($\mathcal{M}_2$ string) and then the $\beta\delta\delta\beta$ clusters of atomic sites ($\mathcal{M}_3$ clusters).
 For a KF lattice of infinite size, each such individual chain of clusters is infinitely long.
 The commutation $[\mathcal{M}_i, \mathcal{M}_j] =0$ for $i,j=1,2,3$.
 The commutator bracket vanishes independent of the energy $E$ of the incoming electron.
 As a consequence, the individual blocks $\beta\beta$, $C$ and $\beta\delta\delta\beta$ can be distributed in a completely periodic manner for {\it all} energy eigenvalues.
 Hence we expect an {\it absolutely continuous} spectrum with {\it all states extended}, Bloch-like.